-- 3600.
-Judging Emphasis.
-This class is designed to show the ability of the horse to do ranch work.
-Credit shall be given for a properly executed flying lead change over a properly executed simple lead change. - 3601.
+3608.
 Tack.
 A neck rope is required in this event.
 EXCEPTION: All Amateur and All Youth classes.
 The use of a keeper is prohibited.
 Closed reins are recommended.
 Split reins may be tied together prior to beginning the class.

-3602.
+3609.
 Disqualification, score 0.

-- A. Any horse with no lead changes simple or flying:

-- B. Major refusal, stop and back two strides or four steps with the front legs;

-- C. Major disobedience, rearing, schooling;
+- A. Any horse with no lead changes simple or flying; - B. Major refusal, stop and back two strides or four steps with the front legs; - C. Major disobedience, rearing, schooling;

-- D. Any horse not following the exact pattern will be disqualified.
+D. Any horse not following the exact pattern will be disqualified.
 Off pattern is any of the following:

 - 1) An incomplete pattern;

-- 2) Incorrect order of maneuvers;
+- Incorrect order of maneuvers;

 - Knocking over barrels;

 - 4) Passing on wrong side of marker or obstacles;

 - 5) Completely missing an obstacle;

 - E. Illegal equipment;

 - F. Willful abuse.

-- 3603.
+3610.
 Failure to complete an obstacle shall not be a disqualification, but is to be severely penalized.

-- 3604.
+3611.
 Scoring.
 Scoring will be on basis of zero (0) to infinity, with seventy (70) denoting an average performance.
 Points will be added or subtracted from the maneuvers on the following basis ranging from:

-- A. Excellent +1 1/2
+A. Excellent +1 1/2

 - B. Very Good +1

 - C. Good +1/2

 - D. Average +0

 - E. Poor -1/2

 - F. Very Poor -1

 - G. Extremely Poor 1 1/2

-3605.
+3612.
 Five (5) point penalties

-- A. Use of free hand to instill fear or praise; - B. Blatant disobedience (kick, bite, buck, rear, etc.) for each refusal; - C. Knocking down jump.
+A. Use of free hand to instill fear or praise;

+- B. Blatant disobedience (kick, bite, buck, rear, etc.) for each refusal; - C. Knocking down jump.

-3606.
+3613.
 Three (3) point penalties

-- A. Not performing the specific gait (jog or lope) or stopping when called for in the pattern, within ten feet of the designated area; - B. Break of gait at walk or jog for more than two strides; - C. Break of gait at lope; - D. Additional lead changes anywhere in pattern; - E. Wrong lead or out of lead; - F. Draped reins: - G. Out of lead or cross-cantering more than two strides when changing leads; - H. Trotting more than three strides when making a simple lead change; - I. Severe disturbance of any obstacle
+A. Not performing the specific gait (walk or lope) or stopping when called for in the pattern, within ten feet of the designated area;

-3607.
+- B. Break of gait at walk for more than two strides;

+- C. Break of gait at lope;

+- D. Additional lead changes anywhere in pattern;

+- E. Wrong lead or out of lead;

+- F. Draped reins;

+G. Out of lead or cross-cantering more than two strides when changing leads;

+H. Trotting more than three strides when making a simple lead change;

+I. Severe disturbance of any obstacle

+3614.
 One (1) point penalties

-- A. Hitting or rolling log;
+A. Hitting or rolling log;

-- B. Too slow/per gait; C. Over Bridled:
+B. Too slow/per gait;

+C. Over Bridled;

-- D. Out of frame
+D. Out of frame

-- E. Break of gait at walk or jog for two strides or less
+E. Break of gait at walk for two strides or less

-- F. Hind legs skipping or coming together during lead change;
+F. Hind legs skipping or coming together during lead change;

-3608.
+3615.
 One half (1/2) point penalties

-- A. Ticking, light touch of log.
+A. Ticking, light touch of log.3616.

-- 3609.
 The following are considered faults and should be judged accordingly in maneuver score:

-- A. Opening mouth excessively;
+A. Opening mouth excessively;

-- B. Anticipating signals;
+B. Anticipating signals;

-- C. Stumbling;
+C. Stumbling;

-- D. Head carried too high;
+D. Head carried too high;

-- E. Head carried too low (tip of ear below the withers):
+E. Head carried too low (tip of ear below the withers);

-- F. Over-flexing or straining neck in head carriage so the nose is carried behind the vertical;
+F. Over-flexing or straining neck in head carriage so the nose is carried behind the vertical;

-- G. Excessive nosing out.
+G. Excessive nosing out.